nerohoop/Condit/notes/Nodejs.md

 ## Router

 A Node.js application consists of the following three important components
 * Import required modules − We use the require directive to load Node.js modules.
 * Create server − A server which will listen to client's requests.
 * Read request and return response.

+### Route parameters
+Route parameters are named URL segments that are used to capture the values specified at their position in the URL.
+The captured values are populated in the req.params object, with the name of the route parameter specified in the path as their respective keys.

+To define routes with route parameters, simply specify the route parameters in the path of the route as shown below.

 ## NPM
 Node Package Manager (NPM) provides two main functionalities −